eiffel-community/eiffel/usage-examples/build-avoidance.md

 The [EiffelSourceChangeSubmittedEvents](../eiffel-vocabulary/EiffelSourceChangeSubmittedEvent.md) signal that source changes have been submitted to a branch of interest (typically a shared development branch or "mainline").
 They would normally point to [EiffelSourceChangeCreatedEvents](../eiffel-vocabulary/EiffelSourceChangeCreatedEvent.md) documenting the change in greater detail; for the sake of brevity this has been left out of the example.

 ### CDefC1, CDefC2
-For each source change, a new [EiffelCompositionDefinedEvent](../eiffel-vocabulary/EiffelCompositionDefinedEvent.md) is emitted, including it in __links.elements__.
-Note that each composition references its predecessor via __links.previousVersions__.
+For each source change, a new [EiffelCompositionDefinedEvent](../eiffel-vocabulary/EiffelCompositionDefinedEvent.md) is emitted, including it in __ELEMENT__ links.
+Note that each composition references its predecessor via a __PREVIOUS_VERSION__ link.

 ### ArtCA1, ArtCB1, ArtCC1, ArtCD1, ArtCE1
 The [EiffelArtifactCreatedEvents](../eiffel-vocabulary/EiffelArtifactCreatedEvent.md) representing the set of components (__A__, __B__, __C__, __D__ and __E__) built from __CDefC1__.
 In this example it is assumed that each component is built independently in a decentralized fashion, and that each such build determines whether a new artifact is needed.
 Strategies for making that decision are discussed below.